 If you’ve recently quit smoking, you’ve taken an important first step toward taking control of your health.

-If you’re considering quitting, you may be wondering what the benefits are.
+If you’re considering smoking cessastion, you may be wondering what the benefits are.
 Whatever group you fall into, there’s a common concern: Can you clean your lungs after you quit smoking?

 While there’s no quick fix to get your lungs back to the way they were before you started smoking, there are things you can do to help your lungs repair themselves after you smoke your last cigarette.